Top 5 Things to Know About Corporate Tax System in Kuwait

 Currently, Kuwait does not impose sales tax, VAT, or local income tax.
 While future changes are possible, businesses currently benefit from a very simple tax structure.

-What is the Corporate Income Tax system in Kuwait
+What is the Corporate Income Tax system in Kuwait?

 The corporate income tax (CIT) applies to foreign companies operating in Kuwait.
 Specifically, any corporate body that is not wholly owned by Kuwaiti or GCC nationals is subject to taxation on the net profits it earns from business conducted in the country.